James Graham (playwright): Career

 In 2023, he wrote Dear England for the National Theatre, starring Joseph Fiennes, a portrait of England footballer and team manager Gareth Southgate.
-Dear England transferred to the West End, and in 2024, the BBC announced they had commissioned Graham to adapt the play into a TV drama series.
+Dear England transferred to the West End, followed by a UK tour, and was announced by the BBC announced they had commissioned Graham to adapt the play into a TV drama series which will air on 30 May 2026.

 James Graham gave the James MacTaggart Memorial Lecture at the 2024 Edinburgh TV Festival.
 He criticised the lack of opportunities for people from working class backgrounds in the British television industry, citing that only 8% of people in the industry are from a working class background.
 His lecture led to the development of the Class and Social Equality Working Group, consisting of TV professionals from across the industry that are dedicated to finding practical actions to redress the class balance in the TV industry.

 In 2025, his play Make It Happen was performed at the Dundee Rep Theatre and the Edinburgh International Festival, starring Sandy Grierson as Fred Goodwin, former CEO of the Royal Bank of Scotland, and Brian Cox as Adam Smith.
 Also in 2025, his play Punch was produced by the Manhattan Theatre Club and performed at Broadway’s Samuel J. Friedman Theatre.

-His plays are published by Methuen.
+In September 2026 the National Theatre announced that Major, Graham's play following John Major's ascendance to the office of prime minister, would premiere at the theatre during its spring/summer 2027 season.
+Jeremy Herrin, who also directed This House, is set to direct.

 Personal life

 In March 2024, he was the guest on the long running BBC Radio 4 series Desert Island Discs, hosted by Lauren Laverne.
-During his appearance, Graham said he has had relationships with women and men, describing his relationship history as "varied and flexible", but refusing to define or place a label on his sexuality.
-He also explained his struggle ("until recently") with relationships and "the level of commitment, vulnerability and intimacy that a healthy one requires".
+During his appearance, Graham said he has had relationships with women and men.